mfyz/markdown-editor-with-custom-directives/_plan.md

 ### Iteration 4: Editor Modes and Toolbar Options

-**Checkpoint 4.1: Editor Size Variants**
+**Checkpoint 4.1: Editor Size Variant: SingleLineMode**

-- Implement single-line/minimal editor mode
-- Create small multi-line editor mode
-- Develop large editor mode
-- Write tests for different editor modes
+- Update app.tsx to have multiple examples.
+Start with: single-line editor mode.
+This mode also should add a new prop singleLineMode which would disable new line inside the editor.
+This mode also will hide the toggle.

 **Checkpoint 4.2: Toolbar Variants**